 “Ne Variatatem Timeamus”

-My area of competence includes philosophy of science, history of science, history of ideas, communication of science, science writing, novel writing and journalism studies.
+My area of competence includes philosophy of science, history of science, history of ideas, communication of science, science writing and novel writing.

 I graduated from the University of Pisa with a degree in Theoretical Physics and I wrote my thesis on the conceptual foundations of Quantum Theory.
 I then completed a Master’s in the Communication of Science at the International School of Advanced Studies, Trieste, expanding my knowledge of other scientific disciplines as well as the history and philosophy of science.
 I earned my PhD in Philosophy of Science from the Open University (UK) with a thesis on the project of scientific styles of thinking put forward by the Canadian philosopher of science Ian Hacking, which I have presented in a more systematic way, corrected and developed into a theory.

-As a writer, I have written short novels for Italian publishing companies as well as articles for Italian newspapers.
+As a scientific popularizer, I write regularly on Panorama, one of the leading Italian weekly magazines, and I have written several articles for Italian newspapers.
 I was awarded the Voltolino Prize for Scientific Writing and other writing awards.
-My popular science book for children Life of an atomo told by itself (Erickson) has been translated into Turkish and Chinese.
+My popular science book for children Life of an atom told by itself (Erickson) has been translated into Chinese, Korean and Turkish.
+As a writer, I have written short novels for different Italian publishing companies.